At Least 5 Die When SUV Crashes after Being Chased by Border Patrol, Then Deputy, Texas Sheriff Says

-A vehicle carrying undocumented immigrants flipped Sunday, ejecting 12 people and killing at least five in south Texas, Dimmit County Sheriff Marion Boyd said.
+A vehicle packed with undocumented immigrants flipped Sunday, ejecting 12 people and killing at least five after a chase in south Texas, Dimmit County Sheriff Marion Boyd said.

+The incident started after a Border Patrol agent in Carrizo Springs suspected smuggling when he saw a trio of vehicles pass him on a rural highway around 11 a.m., US Customs and Border Protection said.
+The agent stopped one vehicle and radioed a description of the other vehicles to other agents, the agency said.

+A second agent stopped the second vehicle and several people were arrested from those two vehicles, but the third vehicle didn’t stop when an agent tried to pull it over, Customs and Border Protection said.

-Border Patrol agents began chasing the vehicle around noon before a Dimmit County sheriff’s deputy took over the chase, west of Big Wells, Boyd said.
-The vehicle, which was traveling around 100 mph, ran off the road onto the gravel before flipping several times when it tried to get back on the roadway, the sheriff said.
+A Dimmitt County Sheriff’s deputy took over the chase just west of Big Wells, but the vehicle, which was traveling around 100 mph, lost control, ran off the roadway before flipping several times, landing on the highway, according to Boyd.

-The crash occurred 45 to 50 miles from the Mexico border, Boyd said.

 “We’ve seen this many, many times, in not only this county but other counties along the border,” Boyd said.
 “It’s a problem. … This is, I think, a perfect example of why our borders need to be secure.”